-People with familial hypercholesterolemia may have dramatically high levels of LDL-C, which can lead to accelerated atherosclerosis and, if untreated, early cardiovascular death.22-24 Familial hypercholesterolemia is caused by mutations in the LDL receptor gene, which reduce the number of LDL-C receptors or prevent LDL-C from binding to these receptors, thereby reducing LDL-C removal from the blood.
-Patients with two mutant copies of the LDL receptor gene have the homozygous form of familial hypercholesterolemia.
-This condition is rare, with a prevalence of about 1:1,000,000.25 The characteristic clinical presentation includes skin and tendon xanthomoas, total cholesterol levels between 500 and 1,000 mg/dL, and the onset in childhood of symptomatic coronary disease as well as aortic valve and proximal root disease.^{26,27} The heterozygous form of familial hypercholesterolemia is more common, with a prevalence of approximately 1:500 in the United States and United Kingdom.
-Total cholesterol levels in heterozygous familial hypercholesterolemia are less highly elevated than for homozygous familial hypercholesterolemia, averaging 325 to 450 mg/dL, but patients are also at increased risk for CHD and death in young adulthood due to prolonged exposure to high lipid levels that often starts in childhood.23 The estimated proportion of persons with familial hypercholesterolemia who would have an early CHD event in the absence of recognition and treatment is 5 percent to 15 percent in men prior to 35 years of age, and 10 percent to 15 percent in women prior to 45 years of age.^{28,29} Many patients with severe hypercholesterolemia do not have an identifiable genetic defect.24 Evidence suggests that the clinical consequences of severe hypercholesterolemia are the same regardless of the underlying cause.
+Persons with familial hypercholesterolemia may have dramatically high levels of LDL-C, which can lead to accelerated atherosclerosis and, if untreated, early cardiovascular death.
+22-24 Familial hypercholesterolemia is caused by mutations in the LDL receptor gene, which reduce the number of LDL-C receptors or prevent LDL-C from binding to these receptors, thereby reducing LDL-C removal from the blood.
+Patients with two mutated copies of the LDL receptor gene have the homozygous form of familial hypercholesterolemia.
+This condition is rare, with a prevalence of about 1 in 1,000,000.
+25 The characteristic clinical presentation includes skin and tendon xanthomas, TC levels of 500 to 1,000 mg/dL, and the onset in childhood of symptomatic coronary disease as well as aortic valve and proximal root disease. ^{26,27} The heterozygous form of familial hypercholesterolemia is more common, with a prevalence of approximately 1 in 500 in the United States and United Kingdom.
+TC levels in persons with heterozygous familial hypercholesterolemia are less highly elevated than in those with homozygous familial hypercholesterolemia, averaging 325 to 450 mg/dL, but patients are also at increased risk for CHD and death in young adulthood due to prolonged exposure to high lipid levels that often starts in childhood.
+23 The estimated proportion of persons with familial hypercholesterolemia who would have an early-onset CHD event in the absence of recognition and treatment is 5 to 15 percent in men younger than age 35 years and 10 to 15 percent in women younger than age 45 years. ^{28,29} Many patients with severe hypercholesterolemia do not have an identifiable genetic defect.
+24 Evidence suggests that the clinical consequences of severe hypercholesterolemia are the same regardless of the underlying cause.